 The best way to explore Koh Tao is definitely with your own two wheels.
-Most travellers choose to rent motorbikes, which are readily available and quite cheap.
+Most travelers choose to rent motorbikes, which are readily available and quite cheap.
 With a set of wheels, you’ll be able to hit all corners of the island easily without having to worry about finding a cab.
-Just make sure you drive safe and always ride with a helmet.
+Just make sure you drive safely and always ride with a helmet.

 If you’re not comfortable on a motorbike, you can also find bicycles for rent in Koh Tao.
 There are plenty of good bike rides you can take on the island, and you’ll get some exercise in the process.

 ☞ Looking for an epic motorbike adventure?
 Don’t miss the Mae Hong Son Loop in northern Thailand, it’s a highlight of any trip to the country.

 It’s best to head out hiking early in the morning or later in the day just before sunset, as the midday sun can be intense.
 Whenever you go, working up a good sweat is one of the top things to do in Koh Tao.

 ☞ See Also: Things To Do in Chiang Rai – 21 Top Things You Don’t Want to Miss

 9. Take a Day Trip to Koh Nang Yuan

 Just because you’re already on a gorgeous island doesn’t mean you can’t leave for the day to visit another one.
 Nearby Koh Nang Yuan is a tiny island that makes for an excellent day trip.